cgtobi/netatmo_custom/README.md

 3. If you do have some meters they will appear here, select the oones you want to exclude from the global sensors above

 ### Probably some new bugs and some fixes too :)

+What may be better now:

+- Handling of API throttling is more exact we may have less lacunar data now, and better compliance with netatmo rate limites
+- The schdules : now are limited to temperature schedules
+- Some device that was not exposing power (and now energy) are now exposing it